jcpny1/recipe-cat/README.md

 This application was created to meet the requirements of the learn.co Rails portfolio project.

 ```
+10-Dec-20  Update Heroku stack from 16 to 20.
+Update Heroku Postgres from 9 to 12.
 19-Apr-18  Updated gems.
 Fixed typo on recipe author display.
 14-Dec-17  Merged feature-js into master.
 01-Aug-17  feature-js complete.